metwadsprite/Y3S2-Project/TechnicalReport.md

  1: The system shall be in compliance with all Accessibility, Web Design, and Security Policies applicable.

- 2:The system shall use the current corporate standard MySQL Server database engine.
+ 2:The system shall use the current corporate standard Microsoft SQL Server database engine.

  3: Database Design: The database structure should be as complete as possible during the design stage but there should be a room for modification without a large overhaul during later phases.